martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 args = parser.parse.args()
 ```

-if you save everything in a python file (e.g. `commandline.py`) and run `python commandline.py --help` you will see the following on the terminal:
+If you save everything in a python file (e.g. `commandline.py`) and run `python commandline.py --help` you will see the following on the terminal:

 ```
 usage: My program [-h]